 DOL 70 percent LLSIL guidelines

-The 100 percent LLSIL is the minimum criterion for determining whether wages from employment in the local workforce development area (workforce area) can lead to self-sufficiency.

-TWC updates its website once a year to reflect the adjusted self-sufficiency levels.
+TWC updates its website once a year to reflect the minimum wage levels Boards must use when determining local self-sufficiency levels.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”